wulfshadow/Group-Web-Scraper/README.md

 This is a group project for school.
 We need to create a group web scraper that compares two files to see if they differ.

 ## Things to do
-Input group!
-Please add code to the input section!
+The code needs to work on a Raspberry Pi.

 ## 👥 Names of all group members!
 - Liam Means